Differentiation Strategies In The Classroom: 8 Methods For Every Teacher

 When talking about ability, I am referring to an individual student’s capability to grasp new ideas and concepts.

 An ‘ability gap’ within a class will still be present whether that class is streamed or not.
 This is far from fixed, and changes in our pedagogy can result in students grasping new ideas more quickly and working at a higher level than they may have done previously.
-With the right learning opportunities, more students are able to become high achievers.
+With the right learning opportunities and differentiating instruction, more students are able to become high achievers.

 Differentiation of achievement